Skarborn/ProgrammierProject1/README.md

 # Programming Task via Matlab creating a modified Map
-As part of the university lecture "Applied Programming" (dt.:"Angewandtes Programmieren") from the studies of audiology in the Jade-Hochschule Oldenburg, it was the task to create a program basing upon the given "Map.m" and a table of measured network reception data "celldata.mat"
+As part of the university lecture "Applied Programming" (dt.: "Angewandtes Programmieren") from the studies of audiology in the Jade-Hochschule Oldenburg, it was the task to create a program basing upon the given "Map.m" and a table of measured network reception data "celldata.mat"